Cyphermoon/quiz-application/README.md

-# quiz-application
+# Quiz Application

-This application gives questions to answer, when you are through with the questions then the result is shown
+This application quizes on math questions, each question has a timer associated with it.

+## Technologies
+- HTML
+- CSS
+- javascript